 Yet it is this modern economy of industrialization and neoliberalism, plutocracy and inequality that has caused so many of the problems.
 We wouldn’t need to control nature, from big ag to climate change measures, if we hadn’t done so much damage to the environment in the first place, if we hadn’t gotten so far out of balance in creating an unsustainable society.
 Everything feels precarious because we’ve collectively taken actions that create instability, something that in the past was openly and proudly embraced as creative destruction.
 But now everything feels out of control with creative destruction threatening to become plain destruction.
 Climate change causes catastrophes and that sends waves of refugees around the world.
 Those refugees are dangerous and so must be controlled.
 Whether it’s building a wall to keep people out or enforcing a vegan diet to keep people in line, it’s the same desperate demand for control.
 And the demand for control comes from up high with the dirty masses, foreign and domestic, as the target of control.
 But the only way the ruling elite can control society is by controlling the public mind.
 And likewise any revolution of society would mean revolution of the mind, the ultimate threat to a system of control.
 That is what some of the American founders understood.
 The revolution of the mind came first and prepared the way.
 I’d add that it came from the bottom up.
 Decades of social unrest, populist riots, and organized revolts preceded the American Revolution.
 To go further back, there had been uprisings since the early colonial period in the British colonies.

 Here is the issue.
 We know changes were happening in the colonies.
 But why were they happening?
 And despite Thomas Paine’s attempts to inspire his fellow Englishmen, why did revolution fail to take hold back in England?
 Maybe that is where diet and food systems come in.
 What changed before both society and mind was a change in diet.
-In the colonies, some of the most common foods were fish, meat, lard, and butter (Nina Teicholz points this out, as quoted in Malnourished Americans); whereas back in England, the poor, when they weren’t starving, were still eating a peasant’s diet with few animal foods.
+In the colonies, some of the most common foods were fish, meat, lard, and butter (Nina Teicholz points this out, as quoted in Malnourished Americans); whereas back in England, the poor, when they weren’t starving, were eating an impoverished and urbanized version of a peasant’s diet with few nutrient-dense animal foods.
 It’s a rather simple dynamic.
-Unlike the English poor, the colonists were healthy and strong.
+Unlike the English poor, the colonists were healthy, tall, and strong.
 Also, their food system was independent as they were surrounded by an abundance of wild game.
 From a Galenic viewpoint, it’s maybe relevant that the colonists were eating a lot of red meat, the very thing the old order of the ancien regime feared.
 Red meat was sometimes specifically banned before Carnival for fear that riots might develop into revolts.
 They genuinely thought red meat had this power over collective behavior and maybe they were right.
 As long as we modern Americans remain under the control of a high-carb, plant-based diet, we might never be able to achieve a revolution of mind and so no any other kind of revolution could follow from it.
 If we are hoping for radical change toward a free society, we’ll first have to have a dietary revolution and regain autonomy of our own food sources.
 As with the American Revolution, this will be a fight against the imperialism that has colonized our minds and lives and the transnational corporations that seek to dominate our society.

 The American Revolutionaries had to create a new identity as a public.
 We’ll have to do something similar in coming to realize we the public are a moral majority, a progressive majority.
 That means changing the most basic structures of our lives that shape and influence who we are.
 Political change will be an effect of that, not a cause.
 There are many possible leverages, but maybe we’ve been overlooking one of the most powerful, that of diet and food systems.
 A nutrient-dense(and bioavailable), animal-based, and largely ketogenic diet sourced in local regenerative farming could be revolutionary with repercussions we cannot as yet imagine.
 Once there has been a shift in neurocognition and consciousness, then and only then can we begin to open up some space for radical imagination.
 Following that, we can do the hard work of working out the details, the same challenge the American colonists were faced with once their own mentality had started to shift in a new direction.
 But first things first.
 Changing diet is a far easier thing to accomplish and will make all the rest easier as well.
 Until we regain our birthright of physical and mental health, we will go on struggling as a society and find ourselves without the strength to fight back with determination.
 To have a revolution of the mind, we will have to nourish our brains and bodies.
 In the coming era of crises, we are going to need all of our human potential out on the table.